jimi79/flood/README.md

 "i=123 ; cat challenge/out/answer$i challenge/in/flood$i | bin/flood_print bx=9 by=9" to display the solution for board 123

-note : compared to old version that is monothread (and maybe buggy), multithread is faster only when using more than 3 cpus (tested on sycorax)
+note : compared to old version that is monothread (and maybe buggy), multithread is faster only when using more than 3 cpus